 The Peace River was one of the first rivers I canoed on moving to Florida.
 For at least five decades, it’s where the Scouts, the church groups, families and groups of friends go kayaking or canoeing, often camping on a sandbar.

-There’s no question its popularity over the years is a result of the services of Canoe Outpost Peace River, an Arcadia-based outfitter that has operated it since the 1970s and is now on its third generation.
+Its popularity over the years is a result of the services of Canoe Outpost Peace River, an Arcadia-based outfitter that has operated it since the 1970s and is now on its third generation.
 Canoe Outpost has a fleet of buses to transport groups and has honed its operation over the years.

 Kayaking or canoeing the Peace River